Elsevier Subscription Renewal

 As you may be aware the current 5-year agreement with Elsevier will be finishing at the end of December 2021.
 A negotiation team led by Universities UK (UUK) & Jisc, on behalf of the UK Higher Education community, are currently meeting regularly with Elsevier to try and reach agreement over the shape of a new deal for the UK from January 2022.
 The Elsevier negotiations are extremely important as they are the most prominent publisher the University of Edinburgh engages with, and receive by far the largest proportion of our subscription expenditure.
-In 2020, the annual subscription costs with Elsevier for the University of Edinburgh were £995,051, and around £50 million for the whole of the UK.
+In 2020, the annual subscription costs with Elsevier were around £50 million for the whole of the UK.

 2020 Publishing statistics

 In 2020, researchers from UoE wrote 6,622 journal articles, of which, 1,065 papers were published in Elsevier-owned journals*, so around one in six (16%) of research articles written by UoE academics are published by Elsevier.

 Subscription costs are only part of the picture as increasingly many researchers are required by their funders to make their research outputs open access.
 In 2020, the University of Edinburgh, via UKRI and Wellcome Trust block grants, paid for 73 Elsevier papers to be made open access at a cost of £246,439 (inc. VAT), which works out to be an average of £3,375 per paper.
 This average figure is higher than what other institutions have reported as many UOE articles are published in journal titles that demand a higher Article Processing Charge (APC), for example the flagship title Cell charges £7,800 (plus VAT).